Most Americans make up an “exhausted majority” whose views aren’t represented either by the orthodox left or the far right.

 This is why the electoral college exists -- to tie the vote to more than persons.
 The land needs a vote.
 The seaboard electorate, try as they might, does not get it.
 If we nullify the electoral college we will cut off our nose to spite our face, despising the land which provides our life and wondering why there is a divide between flyover country and the rest of the nation.

 But I was talking about Vernon, that person this polarization brought to mind.
-Vernon was born and raised in Kansas, and he embodies all that can make the world right if we will let it, though if he read these words he would tell me to shut up.
+Vernon was born and raised in Kansas, and he embodies all that can make the world right if we will let it, though if he read these words he would tell me to be quiet.
 What makes Vernon salt-of-the-earth, the kind of person that can keep us whole in the threatening polarization?

 Vernon says what he thinks and doesn't care if you don't like it.
 He cares about you, mind you, and will listen at length to your perspective.
 But in the end he has that remarkable gift John McWhorter has.
 He'll say, "No, I just don't see it that way."
 No derision, even a handshake when you're done, but plain honesty.